 Too often, towels tend to be the unappreciated workhorse of the linen world.
 They are such a part of our daily lives that we often use them without much regard and take them for granted until they fall apart, or we suddenly realize that guests are coming and it’s time for a spruce up!
-While there is a dizzying assortment of imabari towels available, knowing what you’re looking for will make shopping easier, and will help you put together a towel wardrobe that will be both stylish and practical.
+While there is a dizzying assortment of wholesale hotel Turkish bath towels and imabari towels available, knowing what you’re looking for will make shopping easier, and will help you put together a towel wardrobe that will be both stylish and practical.

 Wash new towels before using to remove any chemicals and dirt from the manufacturing and shipping process.

 Wash towels after every three uses to ensure freshness.

 Don’t use liquid fabric softener, as it reduces absorbency.

 Vinegar in the wash cycle can help increase absorbency and remove any musty odor if towels were damp for too long.

 Dry towels thoroughly to avoid mildew, but be careful not to overdry them, as this can break down fibers faster.

 When making your shopping list for towels, first consider your needs.
 How many people will use these luxurious bath towels?
 Where will they be used—in the master bath, for the kids, in the powder room, at the beach?
 How often will they be used?
 These considerations will affect everything from style to size to quantity, so know what you need before you shop.